-You can find further support, advice and guidance for victims and witnesses here: http://www.mygov.scot/victim-witness-support
+You can find further support, advice and guidance for victims and witnesses on mygov.scot/victim-witness-support.

-Standards of Service for Victims and Witnesses 2020-2021 This document has been prepared by Police Scotland, the Crown Office and Procurator Fiscal Service, the Scottish Courts and Tribunals Service, the Scottish Prison Service and the Parole Board for Scotland working in partnership.
+This document has been prepared by Police Scotland, the Crown Office and Procurator Fiscal Service, the Scottish Courts and Tribunals Service, the Scottish Prison Service and the Parole Board for Scotland working in partnership.

-© Crown copyright 2019
+© Crown copyright 2021

 This publication is licensed under the terms of the Open Government Licence v3.0 except where otherwise stated.
-To view this licence, visit nationalarchives.gov.uk/doc/opengovernment-licence/version/3 or write to the Information Policy Team, The National Archives, Kew, London TW9 4DU, or email: psi@nationalarchives.gsi.gov.uk.
+To view this licence, visit the National Archives website or write to: The Information Policy Team, The National Archives, Kew, London TW9 4DU, or email: psi@nationalarchives.gsi.gov.uk.